A Flight of Sparkle

 Several summers ago, I read Elizabeth Gilbert's book, Big Magic.
-I love the way she talks about ideas as separate beings that float around like dandelion spores, looking for a place to germinate, grow and manifest into something great.
+I love the way she talks about ideas as practically tangible entities that float around like dandelion spores, looking for a place to germinate, grow and manifest into something great.
 She writes of creativity and living creatively as an act of courage and being unattached to expectations in the pursuit of creative endeavors.

 She quotes poet Jack Gilbert: